What is responsive maintenance?

 What happens when I move out?

-Whether you need to move for renovations or on a more permanent basis, tenants are expected to leave their home clean and tidy.
+Whether you need to move for renovations or on a more permanent basis, renters are expected to leave their home clean and tidy.
 If not, you may be responsible for costs such as cleaning or rubbish removal.

 Contact your local housing office and make sure you give them at least 28 days’ notice if you are moving out.

 Managing your information is important to us